Build an Amazon Store with WordPress for FREE

 Now, I’ll enter “reclining” as a search keyword and see what comes up.

-You can now sort the returned results by relevance, bestsellers, price, and average customer reviews.
+You can now sort the returned results by Relevance, New and Popular, Price, and Average Customer Reviews.

 I’ll pick interesting products from the returned results to add to my “Reclining Chairs” category.
 Then, I’ll also go to the following category to look for more chairs to add: